masslight/ottehr/README.md

 3. (Optional) Use the [VSCode workspace](./.vscode/Ottehr.code-workspace) for a helpful alternative organization of the project in the VSCode 'Explorer', which most developers find useful.
 This can be opened in 2 ways:
    1. Open [the file](./.vscode/Ottehr.code-workspace) in VS Code.
 Click on the "Open Workspace" button in the bottom-right.
    2. `code .vscode/Ottehr.code-workspace`

+## Repository Structure

+This repository uses a monorepo structure.
+Each package has its own code in its respective folder in [`packages/`](./packages/).

+- `app` - The static frontend website that patients use to join their telehealth visit and providers use to answer.
+- `zambdas` - The application's back end endpoints, deployed on the zapEHR platform.

+Each package has its own README explaining in more detail its purpose, as well as how to run locally and deploy (if applicable).

 ## Scripts